gcwioro/vite-plugin-vue-i18n-typescript/README.md

 **Features:**

 - 🔥 True hot reload (no page refresh!)
+- Built-in debug dashboards when `debug: true`
-- 🎯 Zero config needed
+- Zero config needed with smart glob + batching defaults
-- ⚡ Only rebuilds what changed
+- ⚡ Only rebuilds what changed and surfaces key conflicts
-- 🛠️ Works as Vite plugin, CLI, or API
+- 🛠️ Works as Vite plugin, CLI (` i18n-typescript`), or API

 ## Quick Start